 If you asked the average eczema sufferer to choose one word that describes their inflammatory skin condition, it would probably be frustrating (though itchy would likely be a close second.)
 Between the daily skin care routine, the inexplicable flare-ups, and (yes) the often-relentless itching, eczema can be an incredibly frustrating condition to manage.

 But here’s the good news: with the right tools, you can manage the difficult eczema symptoms like dandruff (flaking of the scalp) so that they effectively disappear.

 Here’s what you need to know about eczema, including its symptoms, causes, and how to treat it effectively.

 Signs and symptoms of eczema can pop up all over your body.
-From your arms and legs to your torso and scalp, many people struggle with itching and dryness everywhere.
+From patches of skin on your arms and legs to your torso and scalp, many people struggle with itching and dryness everywhere.

 You’ll probably notice the worst rashes where your skin experiences friction and where you tend to sweat.
 This includes your elbow creases, backs of your knees, and more.

-In general, the most common symptoms of eczema include:
+In general, the most common side effects and symptoms of eczema include:

 - Red rashes

 - Discoloration of the skin